felipeaplima/DVLiveVideo-APP/README.md

 - **Real‑time rally list** – Updated automatically when the scout file changes.
 - **Powerful filters** – By set, home/away rotation, attack phase, evaluation code, favorites, and wildcard search (`_`).
 - **Interactive statistics** – Detailed tables with counts by skill (Serve, Reception, Attack, Block, Dig, Set) and evaluation codes (`# + ! - / =`).
 Player names are shown alongside numbers.
-- **Live HLS streaming** – The video is converted to HLS and served to any browser on the network.
-Supports seeking back (DVR) when using a compatible source.
 - **Desktop + Web** – Choose to run only the desktop interface, only the web server, or both.
-- **Remote scout file** – Read `.dvw` directly from an HTTP URL (e.g., DataVolley’s built‑in server on port 7474).
-- **Firewall auto‑configuration** – On first run, the app can ask to open port 5000 in Windows Firewall.
 - **Keyboard shortcuts** – Space (play/pause), arrows (±2s), F (favorite), Enter (jump to selected rally), and more.
-- **Theme** – Light/dark mode for the web interface (persistent).
-- **Last 6 serves** – Dynamic buttons showing the most recent serves with score and short code.
+- **Last serves shortcut** – Dynamic buttons showing the most recent serves with score and short code.

 ---